The Internship Program

 Stipend and Benefits

-The internship is for a one-year period from August 6, 2014 through August 5, 2015.
-The current internship stipend is $26,500.
-Leave benefits include 10 days vacation, 10 days for sick leave, and 5 days for professional activities.
-Financial support is available for the conferences and workshops.
+The internship is for a one-year period from August 6, 2015 through August 5, 2016.
+The current internship stipend is $27,000.
+Leave benefits include 10 days vacation, 10 days for sick leave, and up to 5 days for professional activities.
+Financial support may be available for conferences and workshops.
 Interns will have the status of visiting graduate students, which allows for parking in a staff lot, access to library and recreation facilities, and eligibility to purchase the University student health insurance policy.
 This status does not allow for utilization of the student health service, though as a courtesy this service can provide names of area health care providers.

 Facilities, Training Equipment, and Clerical Support